-Living in Edinburgh is good value compared to living London, but it is by no means a cheap place to live, especially if intending to live in central areas.
-Accommodation will take up the biggest portion of an expat’s budget although this can be mitigated by housesharing or living farther out in the suburbs.
+Living in Edinburgh is good value compared to living in London, but it is by no means a cheap place to live, especially if expats intend to live in central areas.
+Accommodation will take up the biggest portion of an expat’s budget although this can be mitigated by housesharing or living further out in the suburbs.

 + PRO: Free activities

 Despite the high cost of living, there are all sorts of ways to enjoy the city on a budget.
 Almost all museums allow free entry with a donation being optional.
 There's also an abundance of free outdoor pursuits to enjoy, such as hiking up Arthur's Seat.